 The course is lecture based and highly engaging, utilising interactive expanding case scenarios to address the needs of hospitalised patients with injuries due to major trauma.

+This course is currently available as a live online class.
 For details of course dates, please see the TCAR website

 This 1 day course is aimed at clinicians, support workers and carers who work within an organisation in the East of England and care for patients with a tracheostomy in the community.
 The course offers a combination of lectures and engaging practical training sessions delivered by experts in tracheostomy care.
 Delegates will have the opportunity to train in essential practical skills and benefit from a ratio of 6 delegates to 1 trainer.